 - Complete application file.

-- Submit an online application, a $40 application fee, and three references with contact information.
+- Submit an online application and a $40 application fee.

 - Upload a current professional resume or curriculum vitae to your application account.